 Hot Tub Repair Business - Train to be a Spa Repair Man

-A Spa and Hot Tub repair company will offer several services, namely equipment repair and replacement, regular service and maintenance accounts, winterize, summerize and spa relocation services.
+A spa and hot tub repair company will offer several services, namely equipment repair and replacement, regular service and maintenance accounts, winterize, and spa relocation services.
 They could also have spa inspection services for realtors, and orientation services for new spa owners.
 With factory training, you can perform warranty service for major spa manufacturers.

-Spa and hot tub repair companies may also work on Jetted Tubs, usually installed in modern bathrooms.
-They could work with commercial spas and hot tubs like municipal spas, hotels, condos, resorts and therapy centers, or they can go a more residential route and work on inground or aboveground home spas; some indoors, but mostly outside on the patio.
+Spa and hot tub repair companies may also work on jetted tubs, usually installed in modern bathrooms.
+They could work with commercial spas and hot tubs like municipal spas, hotels, condos, resorts and therapy centers, or they can go a more residential route and work on inground or aboveground home spas.

 So that's your customer.
 But what about you?
 What skills are needed to become a successful spa entrepreneur?
 A successful spa technician, or a spa repair person will wear many hats.